 - Be considerate to other passengers

-Please note: Each community facility needs to determine whether or not it is safe to open in the first place.
-If it is deemed to be safe, each service, group, activity or meeting, due to take place within the facility, will need to be risk assessed to ensure it can comply with current COVID guidance and legislation, including social distancing, capacity, hygiene, cleaning and Track and Trace.
+Please note: Each community venue needs to determine whether or not it is safe to open in the first place.
+If it is deemed to be safe, each service, group, activity or meeting, due to take place within the facility, will need to be risk assessed to ensure it can comply with current Covid guidance and legislation, including social distancing, capacity, hygiene, cleaning and Track and Trace.

 The Government announced on 19 May, that it has set aside £37 million to support low income families with seriously ill or disabled children, with the cost of equipment, goods or services.

 £10 million of this funding has been specifically committed to helping parents educate and look after their children, who are staying at home more than usual, during the current coronavirus situation.